Key takeaways:

 You can rent advanced tools, like paint sprayers, when you actually need them.
 Those can cost over $500 to purchase and eat into your other important startup costs.

-For commercial painting jobs, you’ll absolutely need:
+For commercial painting jobs, the supplies you’ll need include:

-- A ladder
+- A stable commercial ladder

 - Canvas drop cloths